pausrn/LivePow/README.md

 # LivePow
-An reader for making heatmap from soapy_power output
+A reader for making heatmap from soapy_power output

 ## Building
 ```